AkshayBharadva/AkshayBharadva/README.md

 - 👋 Hi, I’m @AkshayBharadva ( Akshay )
-- eyes I’m interested in DSA, Web Development, Data science & much more...
+- 👀 I’m interested in DSA, Web Development, Data science & much more...
-- seedling I’m currently Studying in BCA.
+- 🌱 I’m currently Studying in BCA.

 <!---
 AkshayBharadva/AkshayBharadva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.